 Wok's talk about cooking noodles!

-The Wok's handle is very well balance and comfortably fits into my hand.
+The wok's handle is very well-balanced and comfortably fits into my hand.
 I enjoy the weight of the cookware while it sits on top of the burner.
-The handle is riveted in the same quality heavy duty material used to make the entire pan.
-Also a great plus is; this pan is safe for all cook tops and conduction ovens.
+The handle is riveted in the same quality heavy-duty material used to make the entire pan.
+Also, a great plus is; this pan is safe for all cooktops and conduction ovens.

 Sometimes it requires both of my hands to toss my food.
-I really din't mind it because, I know that it's built to last.
+I really didn't mind it because I knew that it was built to last.
 And probably the last wok, I will ever need to buy.
 I always use this pan to make my Vegan Pad Thai noodles, and they turn out great every time.
-My only wish for this design is, to just be a little bit deeper around the the edges.
-This wok seems to be a little shallow compared to other's.
-I guess, I can't complain!
-Maybe I should be a little more careful when it comes to tossing my noodles around on the stove top.
-Sometime a vegetable jumps out here and there.
+My only wish for this design is to just be a little bit deeper around the edges.
+This wok seems to be a little shallow compared to others.
+I guess I can't complain!
+Maybe I should be a little more careful when it comes to tossing my noodles around on the stovetop.
+Sometimes a vegetable jumps out here and there.
 Is it a big deal?
 No. Not really!
-If you compare the pros with the cons, it's nothing to be concern about.
+If you compare the pros with the cons, it's nothing to be concerned about.
 Unless you really love making noodles fly!

 Is This Really Gluten-Free?

 Yes!
 Pad Thai noodles are normally made from rice noodles, which are gluten-free.
 Make sure to double-check your labels just to see that they are made from rice and not wheat.